Lee Muthoga speaks on...

 It’s a short trial which is expected to take a couple of weeks, both sides – the prosecution and the, and the accused.
-It is not a genocide trial; it is contempt of tribunal trial.
-So we don’t expect it to be a long trial.
+It is not a genocide trial; it is a contempt of tribunal trial.
+So we don’t expect to be a long trial.
 So those are the trials I have been involved in.

 RU: And when you say contempt of the tribunal, what is he alleged to have done?